tiagoapimenta/nginx-ldap-auth/README.md

 # Nginx LDAP Auth

-Use this in order to provide a ingress authentication over LDAP for Kubernetes, change the ConfigMap inside `k8s.yaml` to match your LDAP server and run:
+Use this in order to provide a ingress authentication over LDAP for Kubernetes, change the Secret inside `k8s.yaml` to match your LDAP server and run:

     kubectl apply -f k8s.yaml